ndrewh/pyda/README.md

 Features:
-- **Asynchronous Breakpoints/Hooks**: Inspect and modify registers and memory at any instruction.
+- **Hooks**: Inspect and modify registers and memory at any instruction.
 - **Redirect execution**: Hooks can directly modify the program counter; for example, to cause a function to return early or to skip over a tricky branch.
 - **Syscall interception**: Syscall pre/post hooks can capture and modify syscall arguments, and optionally skip the syscall altogether.
-- **Package support**: You can install and use your favorite packages like normal using `pip` (e.g. pwntools).
+- **Package support**: Install and use your favorite packages like normal using `pip` (e.g. pwntools).
-- **Direct memory access**: Pyda's memory primitives gracefully report segmentation faults as Python exceptions.
-If you're feeling brave, you can directly access target memory with `ctypes`, since Pyda runs in the same address space as the target.
+- **Graceful multithreading**: Writing tools for multithreaded programs is easy: program threads *share* a Python interpreter[*](#multithreading), so you can use globals to track and aggregate state over several threads (see: [`p.tid`](#api)).

-- **Graceful multithreading**: All threads share the same Python interpreter (including globals), making it easy to write tools that aggregate over several threads.
-Unlike GDB/ptrace, which suspends *all* threads when *any* thread reaches a breakpoint, Pyda hooks execute asynchronously[*](#how-it-works) and do not interrupt other threads.
+Pyda is a...

-It is intended to fufill many of the same use-cases as debuggers (e.g. GDB/Pwndbg), or complex dynamic instrumentation frameworks (Frida, Dynamorio, DynInst, PIN, etc.).
+- **In-process, scriptable debugger**: Pyda hooks can be used to set GDB-style breakpoints to inspect and registers and memory.
+Several third-party packages (e.g. pwntools) can be used to look up symbols or parse DWARF info.
-It was designed with CTF challenges (pwn/rev) in mind.
+- **Reverse engineering tool**: Pyda can quickly answer questions like "Where do all these indirect jumps go?" in just a few lines of Python.

 #### Quickstart